jfchoii/saints3/wiki/editors.md

 Similar documents:
-- Guild Rules, Absences - merge absences into guild rules
-- Guild Handbook, Performance Guidelines, Guild Credits, ranks in ranks and roles - merge all into guild handbook (then change ranks and roles into a list of officers)
+- Guild Rules, Absences - merge absences into guild rules (DONE) Guild Handbook, Performance Guidelines, Guild Credits, ranks in ranks and roles - merge all into guild handbook (then change ranks and roles into a list of officers)
-- rewrite step by step guide into a general intro for guild handbook and remove step by step guide (Step... also includes a description of progression)
+(DONE) rewrite step by step guide into a general intro for guild handbook and remove step by step guide (Step... also includes a description of progression)
 - Link Guild News to a static google sheets w/ rankings, lotteries, etc.

 ---